telehash/telehash.github.io/v3/mesh.md

 [Channels](channels/) are used to create a mesh and run common services over it:

-  * link: create a private connection between two endpoints (mutual)
   * peer: request connection to an endpoint from a router
   * connect: incoming connection request relayed
   * path: sync network transport info to try any direct/alternative paths
   * sock: tcp/udp socket tunneling
   * stream: binary streams
-  * thtp: mapping of http requests/responses
+  * thtp: mapping/proxying of http requests/responses
   * ws: websocket api
   * chat: personal messaging
   * box: async/offline messaging